tangrams/osm-webgl-demos/README.md

 osm-webgl-demos
 ============

+** *These demos were originally produced for MozFest 2014, and are deprecated as of May 2015.
+Check out the Tangram repo for links to the latest and greatest demos and code examples!* **

 A series of demonstrations originlly made for Mozfest14 showing how OpenStreetMap vector data can be displayed and manipulated in a browser using WebGL.

 ### Live version